volatilityfoundation/volatility3/doc/source/simple-plugin.rst

 ::

-    requirements.IntRequirement(name = 'pid',
+    requirements.ListRequirement(name = 'pid',
-                                description = "Process ID to include (all other processes are excluded)", optional = True)]
+                                 description = 'Filter on specific process IDs', element_type = int,
+                                 optional = True)

-The final requirement is a Simple Requirement, populated by an integer.
+The final requirement is a List Requirement, populated by integers.
 The description will be presented to the user to describe what the value represents.
 The optional flag indicates that the plugin can function without the ``pid`` value being defined within the configuration tree at all.